Arenal and La Fortuna Travel Guide

 Animals inhabiting the area include monkeys, sloths, deer, tapir, jaguars, coatis and snakes.Birders will be thrilled to find that nearly all of the 850 bird species identified in Costa Rica can be found in the area.
 Plant life is abundant and orchids, heliconias, ferns, laurel, palms, bromeliads and strangler figs can be seen while hiking.
 The rugged terrain, rivers, and lake provide the stage for countless activities.

 The volcano is thought to have been dormant until 1968 when it surprised its nearby inhabitants with blasts that reached up to 12 km and killed over 80 people.
 Following the eruption, farmers were disappointed when some of the watering holes that their cattle frequented became too hot to drink from.
 The geothermal activity did end up being beneficial to the area by attracting hot springs enthusiasts.

 Closest Airports: San Jose (SJO) & La Fortuna (FON) regional airport

 Altitude: 2400 Feet (1800 Meters) Above Sea Level

 The Arenal Volcano is an approximately a 2.5-hour drive from the San Jose airport and 3 hours from the Liberia airport.
 It is also accessible from within Costa Rica by a commuter plane.
 The town of La Fortuna is on the eastern side of the volcano and the hotels dot the landscape surrounding volcano’s base from the north.
 This is the largest town in the volcano area and it maintains a quaint, authentic feel.
 This is a good place buy souvenirs, stock up on sunscreen, bug spray, snacks, etc. There is even a clinic if needed.

-Molly Stevens is our San Jose-based Travel Consultant.
+Jessica Luecke is our San Jose-based Travel Consultant.